SizunJiangLab/IN-DEPTH/README.md

 ## Overview of Code

-An overview of the purpose of different scripts in this repository.
+An overview of the purpose of different scripts in `paper_figures`.

 ### Script for figures